pedrosoares/fluent/README.md

 # Roadmap

 - Add others type of relations (Only hasMany supported so far)
-- Add more driver support (Only Support Mysql right now)
+- Add more driver support (Only Support Mysql and Postgres right now)
 - Bind Select Result to Js Model to use save and delete function direct from the model.

 # Use